Cats

 Bengal cats love getting attention from their owners.

-Playing with them will not only give your cat a way to release its energy but will also allow you to strengthen your bond with your Bengal cat.
+Playing with them will not only give your cat a way to release its energy but will also allow you to strengthen your bond.

 There are many games you can engage your cat in.